Sun Bin's Art of War: Chapter 2: Meeting King Wei

-Sun Bin discusses with King Wei of Qi about war and states: "Only victory in war can bring about authority and prosperity".
-Sun believes that the historically progressive unification accomplished in war had been an important means of facilitating the submission of feudal lords.
+Sun Bin discusses warfare with King Wei of Qi and states: "Only victory in war can bring about authority and prosperity".
+Sun believes that the historically progressive unification accomplished in the war had been an important means of facilitating the submission of feudal lords.
 To start a war, one must have "a storage of materials, a just cause for war" and "be well-prepared before launching an attack".
-Sun also pointed out that "[w]armongers will inevitably lose and those who expect to make a fortune out of war will also suffer defeat and disgrace".
+Sun also pointed out that "[w]armongers will inevitably lose, and those who expect to make a fortune out of war will also suffer defeat and disgrace".

 Chapter 3: King Wei asks for advice

 Sun Bin advises King Wei and Tian Ji, engaging them in a comprehensive discussion on his thoughts about strategy and tactics.
 The chapter focuses on resolute attacks on weakly defended key enemy positions and on the military philosophy of using Tao and flexible principles to attain victory.